adeltancsik/client-journey-planner/README.md

 This project is a result of a Hackathon, where the challenge was to use at least one technology, that was not taught throughout the Code Academy course, by Codaisseur.
 The Hackathon's theme was travel.
+(Check out the technologies used at the end of the Readme.)

 This is a journey planner application, where a registered user can access the site's features, which are: